Stress, Anxiety, Depression and PEMF

 One of the biggest challenges we face today is stress.
 Stress is psychological pain caused by strain and pressure in life.
-Stress can be beneficial when it is encouraging healthy behaviour in athletic performance, it can be motivational.
-It can be a defense mechanism that triggers a “fight or flight” response.
+Stress can be beneficial when it encourages healthy behaviour in athletic performance; it can be motivational.
+It can be a defence mechanism that triggers a “fight or flight” response.

 However, excessive stress can lead to bodily harm, especially when there appears to be “no way out” of a situation.
 Stress causes reactions in the body such as an increased heart rate, sweating, clammy feeling, increased breathing, and over time it can lead to anxiety attacks, heart disease and diabetes.
 Stress has also been linked to fatigue, immune problems, anxiety and depression.
 It is estimated that stress is responsible for 70% of the problems doctors have to deal with.

 Stress can also trigger unhealthy behaviour used by people to cope with stress.
-This can include overeating or eating the foods which trigger chemistry in the brain that is temporarily calming (i.e. comfort foods, junk foods).
+This can include overeating or eating foods that trigger brain chemistry that is temporarily calming (i.e. comfort foods, junk foods).
 People also turn to alcohol or drugs to cope with the pressure.
 Many drugs are prescribed by physicians and can lead to addiction.

 Anxiety is a state of constant worry about potential stresses, real or perceived, which can bring on physical symptoms.
-Anxiety can become long-lasting, in which case, it is termed a generalized anxiety disorder.
-Different phobias can develop which lead to panic disorders.
+Anxiety can become long-lasting, which is termed a generalized anxiety disorder.
+In addition, different phobias can develop which lead to panic disorders.

 Anxiety is a natural, normal response to potential threats, which puts your body into a heightened state of awareness.
 When felt appropriately, anxiety is beneficial and can keep you out of harm’s way… the anxiety you may feel while hiking near a steep drop-off, for instance, will cause you to be more careful and purposeful in your movements.